pepicrft/typed-file-system-path/README.md

 [![typed-file-system-path](https://github.com/craftweg/typed-file-system-path/actions/workflows/typed-file-system-path.yml/badge.svg)](https://github.com/craftweg/typed-file-system-path/actions/workflows/typed-file-system-path.yml)

 `typed-file-system-path` takes inspiration from [Path.swift](https://github.com/apple/swift-tools-support-core/blob/main/Sources/TSCBasic/Path.swift) in [swift-tools-support-core](https://github.com/apple/swift-tools-support-core/blob/main/Sources/TSCBasic/Path.swift) and provides typed primitives to work with file-system paths instead of strings.
+Even though it might seem unnecessary because it wraps a the `string` representing the path, it allows designing APIs that make it explicit if they work with absolute or relative paths and logic that doesn't have to make any assumptions.

+We **strongly recommend** turning relative paths into absolute ones as soon as they enter the system.
+For example, if a path is passed through a flag in a CLI, make it absolute before you pass it down.

 ## Usage